David Martin (tight end)

-David Earl Martin (born March 13, 1979) is a former American football tight end and is currently the tight ends coach at Maryville College.
-He was drafted by the Green Bay Packers in the sixth round of the 2001 NFL Draft.
+David Earl Martin (born March 13, 1979) is an American former professional football tight end who is currently the tight ends coach at Maryville College.
+He was selected by the Green Bay Packers in the sixth round of the 2001 NFL draft.
 He also played for the Miami Dolphins and Buffalo Bills.
 He played college football at Tennessee.

-Martin is married to fellow Tennessee alum and five-time All-American sprinter Kameisha Bennett.
-They have two children together: Darius (born 2003) and Devyn (born 2007).

-Early years
+Early life

 Martin did not play football until his final two years at Norview High School in Norfolk, Virginia, yet was rated as the ninth-best prospect in Virginia by SuperPrep at the end of his senior season.
 He received all-district and All-Tidewater Area honors, in addition to being named as the conference offensive player of the year as a senior, when he caught 35 passes for 690 yards and 11 touchdowns.
 Aside from being a wide receiver, he was a free safety on defense.

 Martin was also a four-time letterman for the school's basketball team, averaging double figures in points his final two seasons.